 In 1717 large numbers of Lutherans began arriving from the Rhineland Palatinate.
-Many peasants signed away their freedom to speculators who sold them as bond slaves in return for passage to the new world.
-Even middle class immigrants were gouged by captains who sold them ships' stores at ungodly mark-ups.
-If these middle class passengers went into debt before reaching port the captains sold them along with the peasants on the dock in Philadelphia to collect what they were owed.
+Before boarding ship at Rotterdam, peasants often bought passage by signing away their freedom to speculators who sold them as bond slaves in the New World.
+Even middle class immigrants, who bought ships' stores at ungodly mark-ups from unscrupulous captains, were sold on the Philadelphia docks to pay their debts.

 Other Palatines entered Pennsylvania through the back door.
-In 1723 thirty-three families—refugees from religious wars in Europe—marched south from their homes on Schoharie Creek in upstate New York.
-They stopped on the Susquehanna River to make rafts and canoes for the convenience of the women, and drove their livestock deep into Pennsylvania, avoiding the Irish settlements of Donegal Township by turning east up Tulpehocken Creek to settle among fellow Germans.
-John Leonhardt Holsteiner entered Pennsylvania in 1728 via the northern route.
+In 1723 thirty-three families—refugees from European wars—marched south from their homes on Schoharie Creek in upstate New York.
+They stopped on the Susquehanna River to make rafts and canoes for the convenience of the women, and drove their livestock deep into Pennsylvania, taking pains to avoid the Irish settlements of Donegal Township, turning east up Tulpehocken Creek to settle among fellow Germans.
+One who came via the northern route in 1728 was John Leonhardt Holsteiner.
 His son Michael later drifted south to Clinch River in Virginia where, as Michael Stoner, he began a lifelong friendship with Daniel Boone.

-The way south for Germans was pioneered by Adam Mueller who in 1727 became the first European to make a permanent home on the Shenandoah River.
-He and his wife Barbara Koger Mueller had emigrated from Shreischeim in Baden, settling first in Lancaster County, Pa., and a few years later on the South Fork of the Shenandoah within the bounds of a grant later determined to belong to Thomas Lord Fairfax.
+The first European settlers of the Shenandoah Vally—Adam Mueller and his wife Barbara Koger Mueller—emigrated from Shreischeim in Baden, settling first in Lancaster County, Pa., and in 1727 on the South Fork of the Shenandoah, within the bounds of a grant later determined to belong to Thomas Lord Fairfax.
 In 1741 Mueller moved from his first home near present Luray to Elk Run at the foot of Massanutten Mountain.
-In 1764 he had a "new house a-building" on the same 820 acre tract a mile north of present Elkton.
+In 1764 he had a "new house a-building" on the 820 acre tract.
 It was "to have a garden, two cows and a horse."
-Mueller's son-in-law Jacob Baer moved into his old place and seems to have become his tenant, agreeing to pay "during Adam's life yearly 25 bushels of wheat ground, 10 bushels of barley, 33 gallons of whiskey, 400 weight of meat, 1/2 of pork and 1/2 of beef; [and] 1/3 of [the] orchard or profits of it."
+Mueller's son-in-law Jacob Baer moved into his old place and seems to have become Adam's tenant, agreeing to pay "during Adam's life yearly 25 bushels of wheat ground, 10 bushels of barley, 33 gallons of whiskey, 400 weight of meat, 1/2 of pork and 1/2 of beef; [and] 1/3 of [the] orchard or profits of it."

-Adam was alone on the South Fork for two years when the Swiss came in 1729; and although these eight Mennonite families didn't know it, they were pawns in a scheme by Jacob Stover to found an independent colony on "the Backside of Virginia," projected as a two hundred-mile-wide strip of territory from the Blue Ridge to the Mississippi.
-He sold the Swiss five thousand acres for "Upwards of four hundred pounds" without telling them it wasn't his yet; and in 1730, with his entry for a grant of five thousand acres pending before the Virginia Council, sailed to England to beg approval for his plan from the Lords of Trade and Plantations.
+Adam was alone on the South Fork for two years before the Swiss came in 1729—eight Mennonite families who, although they didn't know it, were pawns in a scheme by Jacob Stover to rip away an independent colony from Virginia's "Backside," a two hundred-mile-wide strip of territory stretching from the Blue Ridge to the Mississippi.
+He sold the Swiss five thousand acres for "Upwards of four hundred pounds" without telling them the land wasn't his yet; and in 1730, with his entry for a five thousand acre grant pending before the Virginia Council, sailed to England with Quaker Ezekiel Harland to beg approval for his plan from the Lords of Trade and Plantations.

-Stover told them what they already knew.
+Stover exploited England's imperial anxieties, telling the Lords what they already knew.
 The west was becoming the domain of "French Traders from Canada," and the British "had not yet been able to extend ...
 Settlements beyond the great Ridge of Mountains."
-They were prevented, he said, by "the difficulty of the Passage and the apprehensions of being so farr seperated from Virginia."
-But Stover was a twenty year resident of Pennsylvania's backwoods who had "passed these Mountains ... without company or seeing any Indian" for three months while he explored to the Alleghenies.
-He and men like Abraham Strickler, a Pennsylvania Mennonite who bought South Fork land in 1735, and whose property, when he died in 1746, included "25 deer skins" and the rifle he used to kill the deer, would do what tidewater Virginians had failed to do: settle beyond the mountains at no "Charge to the Government, [and] notwithstanding the great difficulties that attend it ...
+Tidewater Virginians feared the difficulty of a passage over the mountains and were apprehensive "of being so farr seperated from Virginia."
+But Stover—a twenty-year resident of Pennsylvania's backwoods—had wandered the Alleghenies alone for three months without "seeing any Indian."
+He and other South Fork settlers like Abraham Strickler, whose property included "25 deer skins" when he died in 1746—and the rifle he used to kill the deer—would settle beyond the mountains at no "Charge to the Government, [and] notwithstanding the great difficulties that attend it ...
 And for Security against the Indians, wee will purchase land and friendship of them ... whereby they will not only be peaceable Neighbours but assist us against any distant Indians that may be induced to disturb us in our Settlement."